 DirectStorage is also here, with the main game assets able to be downloaded and installed, enabling you to play your games even faster than before.

-As I have mentioned at the very beginning, Microsoft has paid special attention to games.
+As I mentioned at the beginning, Microsoft has paid special attention to games.
 Thus, you can optimize gaming performance with the new features.

-With the all-new "Settings" app in Windows 11, there's a dedicated Gaming tab.
+There's a dedicated Gaming tab with the all-new "Settings" app in Windows 11.
 Windows 11 has a brand-new Settings app and here is how to use the Game Mode in this new system.

 Step 1.
 Click the Windows icon from the taskbar and then click "Settings".

 Step 2.
 From the left sidebar, go to "Gaming > Game Mode".

 Step 3.
 Turn on the option of Game Mode.

 As mentioned above, make the colors of a game more vibrant on HDR-supported displays.
 You can spot the difference between SDR and HDR if you have an HDR-supported monitor.
 If you don't have such a monitor, purchase one.